 Generic Name: loratadine / pseudoephedrine

-Note: This page contains information about the side effects of loratadine / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name AllerClear D-24 Hour.
+Note: This document contains side effect information about loratadine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name AllerClear D-24 Hour.

 For the Consumer

 Applies to loratadine / pseudoephedrine: oral tablet extended release 12 hour, oral tablet extended release 24 hour

 What are some side effects that I need to call my doctor about right away?